the1lab/1lab/src/Cat/Total/Instances/Reflective.lagda.md

 ```
 -->

-# Subcategories of Total categories
+# Subcategories of total categories

 Any [[reflective subcategory]] of a [[total category]] is total.